bugass/Mast/README.md

 # Mast - A Fast and Reliable File Downloader

-Mast is a command-line file downloader written in Go that supports concurrent downloads, resumable downloads, and download queue management.
+Mast is a command-line file downloader written in Go that supports concurrent downloads.

-## Features

-- Concurrent downloads with configurable workers
-- Resumable downloads
-- Download queue management
-- Progress tracking
-- Support for custom headers and cookies
-- Configurable retry mechanism
-- Clean and intuitive CLI interface

 ## Installation